UniversalDependencies/docs/_u-dep/flat.md

 ~~~

 The above analyses of _Ludwig van Beethoven_ and _Miguel de Cervantes y Saavedra_ assume that _van_ resp. _de_ are prepositions.
-This is true in the languages of the names' origin, but it can be expected to change when the name is used in foreign text.
+This is true in the languages of the names' origin, but it can be expected to change when the name is used in foreign text
+or when sufficient grammaticalization has taken place.
 For example,
 when names like this are annotated in English, the appropriate analysis is as a `flat` name:

 ~~~ sdparse